 I just don't get the impulse to be sh*tty to someone you might have feelings for.
 I mean, what happened to basic human decency?
 Oh, that's right!
 We threw that out the window when we started being ghosts and zombies in our dating lives.

 The only time I resort to playing the texting game is when I feel like I might be a victim of it, which happens more often than I'd like.
 But what if the person you're texting really is just busy?
-Maybe they're studying for a big exam that's coming up or maybe they got some bad news and don't feel like talking right now.
+Maybe they're studying for a big exam that's coming up or maybe they just learned something distressing and don't feel like talking right now.

 Retaliating in either case might only make things worse.
 Take Zoe*, a 19-year-old college sophomore, for example.
 She was freaking out when she thought her date might be ghosting her but it turns out, she was the one who had been ignoring him.